AlbertBartalis/First-Project/README.md

 # First-Project
-Execution time analysis of iterative and recursive functions in Python
+My program measures the execution time of iterative and recursive functions in Python